DevSrSouza/KotlinBukkitAPI/README.md

   // the "event" method need to be on a Listener class event<PlayerJoinEvent> {
-    // inside of this block is the Event type you chose, we chose PlayerJoinEvent player.sendMessage(+"&3Welcome ${player.name}") // The plus sign converts the "&" prefixed characters to Minecraft text formatting
+    // inside of this block is the Event type you chose, we chose PlayerJoinEvent player.sendMessage(+"&3Welcome ${player.name}") // The plus sign converts the "&" prefixed characters to Minecraft's text formatting
   }

-  // you can put more of one event method inside of "events" block event<PlayerQuitEvent> {
+  // you can put more than one event method inside of "events" block event<PlayerQuitEvent> {
-    broadcast(+"&eThe player &c${player.name} &eleft :(") // broadcast method send message to player players
+    broadcast(+"&eThe player &c${player.name} &eleft :(") // broadcast method send message to other players
   }
 }